raspberrypilearning/rpi-picamera-using-preview/en/step_1.md

     camera.close()
 	~~~

-- Save and run the code and you should see the view from the PiCamera displayed on the screen.
+- Save and run the code.
+You should see the view of the Camera Module displayed on the screen.

-- You can make the preview slightly transparent.
-This means if your code crashes, it's easy to find the Python shell and close it, which will kill the preview.
-To make the preview transparent, you can provide `camera.start_preview()` with an `alpha` value.
+- You can make this preview slightly transparent.
+You'll want to this in case your code crashes - if the preview is transparent, it's easy to find and close the Python shell and thereby kill the preview.
+You'll need to provide the `camera.start_preview()` method with an `alpha` value, which determines the preview's transparency.

 	~~~python
 	from picamera import PiCamera